-The total profit sharing pool funds available to other executive officers, including the named executive officers other than the CEO, was based on a 2.27% increase in net income after taxes for the first half of 2013 over the first half of 2012 and a 7.4% decrease in net income after taxes in the second half of 2013 over the first half of 2013, resulting in 13.29% and 11.79% of the total exempt staff profit sharing pool being available for profit sharing payments to executive officers, including named executive officers other than the CEO, in the first and second halves of 2013, respectively.
-As noted above, the amount of these profit sharing funds allocated to individual named executive officers, other than the CEO, is determined by the CEO based on a subjective evaluation considering internal equity among the named executive officers and other individual factors, including:
+The total profit sharing pool funds available to other executive officers, including the named executive officers other than the CEO, was based on a 4.06% decrease in NIAT for the year ended December 31, 2015 over the year ended December 31, 2014, resulting in 12.29% of the total exempt staff profit sharing pool being available for profit sharing payments to executive officers, including named executive officers other than the CEO.
+A payment was made in August 2015, based on the results for the first six months of the year, with the balance paid in February 2016 based on the results for the year ended December 31, 2015.
+As noted above, the amount of these profit sharing funds allocated to individual named executive officers, other than the CEO, was determined by the CEO based on a subjective evaluation considering internal equity among the named executive officers and other individual factors, including:

-- P. Stephen Appelbaum: overall stewardship of corporate financial processes, reporting, and controls. - Gary B. Langfitt: leadership and growth of the Company's expense management business units. - Robert J. Mathias: ongoing growth of the Company's banking subsidiary while maintaining excellent credit quality. - · Harry M. Murray: planning and direction of corporate development activities. - · John F. Pickering: leadership and growth of the Company's transportation information services business unit.
+- P. Stephen Appelbaum: overall stewardship of corporate financial processes, reporting, and controls. - Gary B. Langfitt: leadership and growth of the Company's expense management business units. - Robert J. Mathias: ongoing growth of the Company's banking subsidiary while maintaining excellent credit quality.

+• Mark A. Campbell: leadership and growth of the Company's Transportation Information Services (TIS) business unit.